USS Franklin (1864)

 The fourth USS Franklin was a United States Navy screw frigate.
 The ship was launched in 1864, partially constructed from parts of the previous USS Franklin.
-Commissioned in 1867, Franklin, named after Founding Father Benjamin Franklin, served as the flagship of the European Squadron in 1867–1871.
-The vessel was decommissioned that year.
-Re-activated in 1873, the vessel joined the North Atlantic Squadron and served until 1877 when the vessel was decommissioned again and used as a receiving ship at Norfolk, Virginia.
-The vessel remained in this capacity until 1915 when she was stricken and sold.
+Commissioned in 1867, Franklin, named after Founding Father Benjamin Franklin, served as the flagship of the European Squadron from 1867 to 1868 and from 1869 to 1871.
+She was decommissioned in 1871.
+Recommissioned in 1873, she joined the North Atlantic Squadron and served until 1877, when she was decommissioned again, then immediately recommissioned for use as a receiving ship at Norfolk, Virginia.
+She served in this capacity until 1915, when she was stricken and sold.

+Construction and commissioning

+Franklin was laid down at the Portsmouth Navy Yard in Kittery, Maine, in 1854, and built in part of materials salvaged from the previous USS Franklin, a ship-of-the-line scrapped in 1852.
+Prior to her launching, Woodbury Gerrish was commissioned to build a figurehead for her.
+For a time housed over, Franklin was launched on 17 September 1864 and commissioned on 3 June 1867 at Boston, Massachusetts.